rackerlabs/support-how-to/content/rpc-openstack/compute-cloud-nova-using-seamicro-sm15000.md

 demands of availability, performance, efficiency, and cost-effectiveness.

-AMD&rsquo;s SeaMicro SM15000&trade; brings together compute, storage, and networking very effectively to solve huge costs and space issues with hardware required to operate a cloud.
+AMD's SeaMicro SM15000&trade; brings together compute, storage, and networking very effectively to solve huge costs and space issues with hardware required to operate a cloud.
 This paper describes the SeaMicro fabric, architecture, and tips to realize a compute cloud using Rackspace